-In our book, nothing says summer quite like the 4th of July.
-The poolside parties, the coordinated wardrobes, the day in the sun—we say yes to all, even if your wedding does fall on the holiday weekend.
-In that case (and even if not), It’s time to embrace the tried-and-true color scheme and give your guests a holiday to remember.
+In our book, nothing says summer quite like the Fourth of July.
+The poolside parties, coordinated wardrobes, and the day in the sun—we say yes to all, even if your wedding does fall on the holiday weekend.
+In that case (and even if not), it’s time to embrace the tried-and-true color scheme and give your guests a holiday to remember.

-Whether red, white, and blue are your favorite colors or not, we’ve searched the web—and our favorite Instagram accounts!—for Independence Day inspiration for you.
-From berry-colored signature cocktails in gold-rimmed glasses to a lush bouquet that’s flowing with blue and red silk ribbons, there’s a way to do 4th of July, your own way.
-And we have to say, these colors must be in style this year because finding inspiration was oh-so-easy.
+Whether red, white, and blue are your favorite colors or not, we’ve searched the web—and our favorite Instagram accounts—for Independence Day inspiration for you.
+From berry-colored signature cocktails in gold-rimmed glasses to a lush bouquet that’s flowing with blue and red silk ribbons, there’s a way to do the Fourth your own way.
+And we have to say, these colors must be in style this year because finding inspiration was oh-so easy.

-In this gallery, you’ll find all the patriotic inspo you need but don’t think it’s going to scream: Independence Day!
-(But you should totally scream that.
-A few times over.)
-No, these 13 wedding ideas are more of a trendy take on the holiday’s iconic décor.
-You may see stars, you may see stripes, and you may see some sparkers, but there’s no overload of all that here.
+In this gallery, you’ll find all the patriotic inspiration you need, but don’t think it’s going to scream "July Fourth."
+Instead, these 17 wedding ideas are a trendy take on the holiday’s iconic decor (think drip cakes, low dining tables with blue cushions, and hanging installations).
+You may see stars and you may see stripes, but there’s no overload of that here.
 Because, let’s be honest, your wedding day is not your average BBQ.
-So you better fire up your grills and your Pinterest boards because here’s the trendiest wedding décor in red, white and blue.
-(Think drip cakes, low dining tables with blue cushions, hanging installations, and more.)
-We hope you enjoy—and, of course: Happy Birthday, America!
-Here’s to you!

-We love so many things about this low-key dining set up.
-For one, that it's done in all shades of blue because why discriminate?
-And two, that it features some of the hottest ideas in wedding trends-namely, cactus plants and copper-toned tableware.
-And, finally: Raise your hand if this photo makes you want to host an intimate affair?
-(We're raising ours!)
+We love so many things about this low-key dining setup.
+For one, it's done in all shades of blue.
+And two, it features some of the hottest ideas in wedding decor—namely, cactus plants and copper-toned tableware.
+Raise your hand if this photo makes you want to host an intimate affair (we're raising ours).

 Patriotic Floral Arrangements

 Adding silk ribbons to a bouquet always creates a romantic touch.
-And in deep reds and blues, it's also kind of sexy, too?
-(We especially love this bouquet thanks to the deep, deep red flowers that coordinate with a red, white, and blue flower palette without going overboard.)
+And in deep reds and blues, it's kind of sexy, too.
+We especially love the ultra-deep red flowers that coordinate with a red, white, and blue floral palette without going overboard.